atecon/latextab/src/latextab_help.md

 # Public function

 ```
-function string latextab(const matrix mat, const bundle params)
+function string latextab(const matrix mat, const bundle params[null])
 ```

-Create the Latex-code for writing `mat` as a Latex-table.
+Create the Latex-code for writing a matrix (optionally with labels) as a Latex-table.

 ## Parameters